frankozu/BurgerLounge/Reflections/frankozu.diary.md

     What I learned:
         - I gained experience in managing Docker services and connecting them using volumes and networks.
         - I learned how to troubleshoot common Docker issues, like networking and container startup problems.

-Running tests in Docker:
-    - Pytest wasn’t working in the Docker container because it wasn’t installed.
-This caused errors like ModuleNotFoundError: No module named 'flask'.
-    After installing pytest (while in venv) and setting up the environment, the tests worked properly.

 Virtual Environment:
     - requests weren’t being recognized by Pylance due to missing packages in the virtual environment.